BruhTes/solar-challenge-week1/README.md

 - ✅ Country Selection: Select one or more countries for comparison.

 - 📊 Interactive Visualizations:
-     -Boxplots for GHI, DNI, temperature, and humidity.
+     -- Boxplots for GHI, DNI, temperature, and humidity.
-     -Time series trends for solar irradiance and weather variables.
+     -- Time series trends for solar irradiance and weather variables.

 - 🏆 Performance Ranking: